gregersn/Pyro/README.md

 }
 ```

-Save as `mytest.cpp`, do a `make test`, and you should have an executable.
+Save as `mytest.cpp`, do a `make mytest`, and you should have an executable.

 ## Tests